apache/sling-site/src/main/jbake/content/documentation/bundles/manipulating-content-the-slingpostservlet-servlets-post.md

     </form>

-If this form is submitted with *title* and *This is some Text* as values for the `title` and `text` fields respectively, a new node is created at the path `/content/page/first` and the `title` and `text` properties set to the respective field values.
-If a node at `/content/page/first` already existed before submitting the form, the `title` and `text` properties are just updated to the new values from the form fields.
+If this form is submitted with *title* and *This is some Text* as values for the `title` and `text` fields respectively, a new resource is created at the path `/content/page/first` and the `title` and `text` properties set to the respective field values.
+If a resource at `/content/page/first` already existed before submitting the form, the `title` and `text` properties are just updated to the new values from the form fields.

 If a parameter has multiple values, the respective property will be created as a multi-value property.
 So for example the command line: